barty-s/client_list_app/README.md

 - Git - version control
 - VSCode - as the program editor
 - Black - Python auto formatter installed in VSCode
-- PyLint - Code analyzer installed in VSCode to test that the code follows PEP 8 style guidelines
+- PyLint - Code analyzer installed in VSCode to test that the code follows PEP8 style guidelines
 - GitHub Desktop - to commit and push changes in the app's code
 - GitHub - to store the files in a repository and to link to Heroku
 - Heroku - to deploy the app in a mock terminal